bcgov/architect-for-bcgov/docs/C.ModernizationPlaybook/Business Applications/CRM/CRM-CustomizationsDynamicsvsSalesforce.md

 **Dynamics 365** allows organizations to personalize, change, and extend the system.
 Almost every field, dashboard, entity, report, and other aspects of the user interface can be modified at the user level.
 There are also several apps available to extend the functionality of the system.
 These apps enable users to customize the required objects with little to no coding, in addition to allowing heavily customized apps.

-**Salesforce**, offers limited customization options.Salesforce is built on a multi-client cloud environment.
+Based on developer community reviews **Salesforce**, offers limited customization options and customization in Salesforce is comparatively more difficult and expensive .Salesforce is built on a multi-client cloud environment.
 Therefore,resources are shared across different organizations, leading to poor performance in comparison with Dynamics.
 Your developers can create extra workloads to overcome these limitations which could be cost ineffective and time consuming.